sanweiliti/EgoBody/README.md

 ```

 ## Acknowledgments
 This work was supported by the Microsoft Mixed Reality & AI Zurich Lab PhD scholarship.
 Qianli Ma is partially funded by the Max Planck ETH Center for Learning Systems.
 We sincerely thank Francis Engelmann, Korrawe Karunratanakul, Theodora Kontogianni, Qi Ma, Marko Mihajlovic, Sergey Prokudin, Matias Turkulainen, Rui Wang , Shaofei Wang and Samokhvalov Vyacheslav for helping with the data capture and processing, Xucong Zhang for the discussion of data collection and Jonas Hein for the discussion of the hardware setup.
+Siyu Tang acknowledges the SNF grant 200021 204840.

 ## Relevant projects
 The data construction pipeline benefits from: